-Federal law requires you to carry "registration" documents at all times, including your DS-2019 and passport with I-94 card attached or J-1 admission stamp (depending on what you received upon your last entry to the U.S.) I-94 card.
+Federal law requires you to carry "registration" documents at all times: DS-2019, passport, and I-94 record.
 Below is an overview of the documents related to your J-1 status.
-For day-to-day purposes, we suggest that these documents be kept in a secure location such as a bank safe deposit box, and you should carry photocopies.
-However, if you are traveling outside the Seattle area you should carry the original documents with you.
-If you are traveling by air, train, bus or ship, you may be required to produce these documents before boarding.
-Keep photocopies of all your documents in a separate location in the event your documents are lost or stolen.
+For day-to-day purposes, we suggest you keep these documents in a secure location such as a bank safe deposit box, and you should carry photocopies.
+However, if you travel outside the Seattle area you should carry the original documents with you.
+If you travel by air, train, bus or ship, you may be required to produce these documents before boarding.
+Keep photocopies and digital copies of all your documents in a separate location in the event your documents are lost or stolen.

 Your passport must be valid at all times.
 Keep your passport and other important documents in a safe place, such as a bank safe-deposit box.
 Report a lost or stolen passport to the police because your government may require a police report before issuing a new passport.
 To renew or replace your passport, contact your country's consulate in the U.S.